sudarshan-magar7/Basic-Version_Payment_Web_Application/README.md

-## Build a basic version of PayTM
+## Build a basic version of PayMent Web Application

-This project is a **Build a basic version of PayTM** built with a **React.js frontend** and a **Node.js backend**.
+This project is a **Build a basic version of PayMent Web Application** built with a **React.js frontend** and a **Node.js backend**.
 The backend uses **MongoDb** as the database.
 The app enables users to manage online payment-related tasks such as user sign-up, sign-in, balance checks, money transfers, and user updates.

 ## Technologies Used